 Harpy: Right.
 I'd never tell you to look twenty paces to the left.

-- The Daily Show obviously couldn't stoop so low as to cover Paris Hilton's imprisonment in 2007 - but mentioned that if anyone else wanted to, a good headline for them to use might be "Shawskank Redemption".
+- They obviously couldn't stoop so low as to cover Paris Hilton's imprisonment in 2007 — but mentioned that if anyone else wanted to, a good headline for them to use might be "Shawskank Redemption".

 - "I'm not saying Dick Cheney absorbs light.
 Or that if he were to brush by a plant, that plant would three days later die."